-Help women and girls in rural India know their rights and feel empowered to develop their capacity to enjoy a sustainable quality of life.
+Help women and girls in rural India know their rights and feel empowered to develop a sustainable quality of life.

 For more than 30 years, Sister-led St Joseph’s Social Service Center has empowered the poor and marginalized in this region.
 The key to their success has been to engage women in educational, vocational, and self-help programs that change their views.
 The programs they offer and the support they provide are well attended.

 “Our mission is to empower the poor and the marginalized with a view to restoring to them their human dignity.
 We believe in developing people’s capacity to grow and enjoy improved quality of life, enabling people to take ownership for their own holistic development, building a sustainable and integrated development model, and promoting and protecting the dignity of every human being.”Sr. Lucia Sebastian

 As a result of these programs over 500 women have formed community-based cooperatives that loan money among themselves to create, expand and sustain small businesses.
 These women engage in micro-enterprises and are moving toward being self-sustaining.
 The sisters offer women’s support groups, educational programs, and addiction prevention, intervention, and support programs.
 They build leadership in the villages to assist all in moving from subsistence living to stability.